pairofdice/RT/README.md

 - Object scaling in various ways
 - Reflections
 - XML parser for scene files
-- spotlights, sunglight, pointlight
+- Spotlights, sunlight, pointlight
-- glare
+- Glare

 Proud of this scene in particular that I created.
 Normal disturbance with perlin noise, reflections, scaling